WRAPUP 3-Ukraine narrowly escapes nuclear catastrophe as plant loses power, Zelenskiy says | Headlines

 - Ukraine

-Russia's ground campaign has stalled in recent months after its troops were repelled from the capital Kyiv in the early weeks of the invasion, but fighting continues along the frontlines to the south and east.
-Russian forces control a swathe of territory along Ukraine's the Black Sea and Sea of Azov coasts, while the conflict has settled into a war of attrition in the eastern Donbas region.
+FIGHTING Russia's ground campaign has stalled in recent months after its troops were repelled from the capital Kyiv in the early weeks of the invasion, but fighting continues along the frontlines to the south and east.

-Russia said its forces struck a railway station in eastern Ukraine on Wednesday killing 200 Ukrainian military personnel, confirming an attack that Kyiv said killed 25 civilians as the nation marked its Independence Day.
-The Russian Defence Ministry said an Iskander missile hit a military train at Chaplyne station that was to deliver arms to Ukrainian forces in the eastern Donbas region.

-Ukrainian officials said civilians were killed when a house and the station were hit and five train carriages went up in flames.
-Moscow denies targeting civilians and Reuters was unable independently to verify the reports.

-The Ukrainian military on Friday said its air force launched strikes on areas of troop and weapon concentration in two different sites.
-The report came a day after Russia's defense ministry said Russian forces had destroyed eight Ukrainian warplanes in strikes at air bases in the Poltava and Dnipropetrovsk regions.
-That would be one of the heaviest losses for Ukraine's air force in recent weeks.
+Russian forces control territory along Ukraine's the Black Sea and Sea of Azov coasts, while the conflict has settled into a war of attrition in the eastern Donbas region, which comprises the provinces of Donetsk and Luhansk.
+In its morning roundup of battlefield developments from around the country on Friday, the Ukraine military said its forces had repulsed Russian assaults on the towns of Bakhmut and Solar in the Donetsk region.

-Ukraine's operational command "South," said its artillery struck ammunition depots and enemy personnel in the Kherson region, while airstrikes were launched against enemy air defenses.
-In the Donbas region, Russia's TASS news agency reported Ukrainian forces using a U.S.-supplied HIMARS multiple rocket launcher targeted the town of Stakhanov, with about 10 rockets hitting the town before dawn on Friday, according to officials from the pro-Moscow breakaway statelet of Luhansk.
+Ukraine's operational command "South," said its artillery had struck ammunition depots and enemy personnel in the southern Kherson region, while airstrikes were launched against enemy air defenses.
+Russia's TASS news agency reported that Ukrainian forces using a U.S.-supplied HIMARS multiple rocket launcher targeted the town of Stakhanov in the Donbas, with about 10 rockets hitting the town before dawn on Friday, according to pro-Moscow breakaway officials in Luhansk.

 Zelensky spoke on Thursday by phone with U.S. President Joe Biden, who reiterated U.S. support for Ukraine against Russia, the White House said.
+Biden announced on Wednesday, Ukraine's independence day, $3 billion of new security assistance for Kyiv, though it could take months or even years to arrive.
 Potentially giving additional credence to Western estimates of heavy Russian losses during the war, President Vladimir Putin signed a decree on Thursday increasing the size of Russia's armed forces to 2.04 million from 1.9 million.

 The Kremlin says it aims to "denazify" and demilitarise Ukraine and remove perceived security threats to Russia.
 Ukraine and the West say this is a baseless pretext for a war of conquest.